 There are a wide variety of lenders that offer these and sometimes allow you to borrow extra should you wish to improve your home, you can not borrow to debt consolidate as the council or housing association do not allow this.
 Usually as well you do not need a deposit as this is taken into account from the discount you have been given.

-Most lenders we have access to usually use the market value to lend against in most situations.
+Most lenders usually use the market value to lend against in most situations.

 Please be aware that like mortgages, councils have penalties too, and if you try to sell the house within 5 years you have to pay back your discount.